lidofinance/docs/docs/guides/address-ownership-guide.md

   ```
   Note that "msg" is hex text starting with `0x` (add `0x` before the hex encoded string if necessary).
 4. See whether the signature provided is valid.

+### Publishing the signature on Etherscan

+1. Go to https://etherscan.io/verifiedSignatures and click "Verify Signature".
+2. Enter address, plain text message (not hex version MyEtherWallet will give!) & the signature (with `0x` prefix), choose "Verify & publish" option & click "Continue".
+3. After the signature is verified you'll get the link for sharing.